Belgium–Netherlands relations

-Belgian–Dutch relations refer to the bilateral relations between Belgium and the Netherlands.
-Belgium and the Netherlands have one of the closest international relationships in existence, marked by shared history, culture, institutions and language, extensive people-to-people links, aligned security interests, sporting tournaments and vibrant trade and investment cooperation.
+Belgium and the Netherlands maintain close bilateral relations, marked by shared history, culture, institutions and language, extensive people-to-people links, aligned security interests, sporting tournaments and vibrant trade and investment cooperation.
 Both nations are members of the European Union and NATO and, together with Luxembourg, form the Low Countries region and the Benelux economic union.
+The Dutch colonialism left a lasting institutional and legal footprint on modern Indonesia (Dutch East Indies), while the Belgian administration in Rwanda (part of German East Africa until 1916) and the DR Congo (Belgian Congo) left a legacy of ethnic tension, severe under-preparation for independence, and deep economic exploitation with resources, but neither saw a mass European settlement like South Africa.

 History

 Middle Ages

 During the Middle Ages, the territories that now comprise Belgium and the Netherlands were part of a patchwork of feudal states in the Low Countries.
 Despite political fragmentation (with counties and duchies such as Flanders, Brabant, Holland, and others), the region developed dense economic and cultural interconnections.
 By the 13th century the Low Countries had become one of the most prosperous areas in Europe, rivaling northern Italy in commerce and culture.

 These economic networks fostered early ties between the populations of the two regions, long before they became nation-states.
 Cultural and artistic developments also flowed through the Low Countries – for example, the Duchy of Brabant and County of Flanders were centers of Gothic art and learning that influenced the Dutch-speaking communities further north.
 By the late Middle Ages, a sense of shared regional identity was growing: the Low Countries were increasingly referred to collectively, and the prosperity of the southern provinces radiated across the whole area, contributing to a degree of unity.